ehmicky/autoserver/docs/memory_db.md

 The `data` option defaults to any `api_engine.run.db.memory.yml`, `api_engine.run.db.memory.yaml` or `api_engine.run.db.memory.json` file in the current directory, or any parent directory.
-It none is found, it will start the server with an empty database.
+If none is found, it will start the server with an empty database.

 If the `save` option is `true` (which is the default), the data will be saved